openbci-archive/OpenBCI_Python/README.md

 ##Audience:

 This python code is meant to be used by people familiar with python and programming in general.
-It's purpose is to allow for programers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data on a live setting, using python.
+It's purpose is to allow for programmers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data on a live setting, using python.

 If this is not what you are looking for, you can visit http://openbci.com/downloads and browse other OpenBCI software that will fit your needs.